jshawl/modern-npm-package/README.md

 # Modern NPM Package

+## Features

+- ES Modules
+- CI & a test suite out of the box
+- No build steps or compilation!

 ## Configuration

-- package.json author
+- `package.json` author
-- LICENSE.txt author and year
+- `LICENSE.txt` author and year
-- CHANGELOG.md github urls and tags
+- `CHANGELOG.md` github urls and tags

 ## Testing